larytet/auto-win/Readme.md

+# Goals

-*  Windows guest running in VirtualBox VM
+*  Automatically install a Windows guest in VirtualBox VM
 *  Linux Host
 *  PyDev

+# How it works

+The first test which actually does something is test_install_machines().
+The script will create and setup a virtual machine for specified
+Windows version.
+The Windows setup will run automatically thanks to the floppy disk image which contains Autounattend.xml

-Usage (Python 3.6 assumed):
+# Usage (Python 3.6 assumed):

 	sudo apt-get install virtualbox mkisofs
 	sudo apt-get install python3-pip